 The carriage ride was bumpy, but not too bad.
 I could hear the horses’ hooves strike unevenly against the ground but they still managed to settle into a monotonous rhythm.
 Mother was with me.
 She’d insisted on going with me personally.
-I think she was still worried over that I’d disappear on some other adventure.
+I think she was still worried that I’d disappear on some other adventure.

 I’d told her that it was a one time thing because Sylvie and the others needed me, but she was protective.
 After all, I was blind and frail.
 Why shouldn’t she worry about me being out in dangerous situations?